 The mission of the Community Development Division is to enhance the quality of life for Round Rock neighborhoods and help revitalize commercial corridors.

-The Community Development Division consists of a Community Development Administrator, Neighborhood Services Coordinator and Community Development Block Grant (CDBG) Coordinator.
+The Community Development Division consists of a Community Development Administrator, two Neighborhood Services Coordinators and a Community Development Block Grant (CDBG) Coordinator.
 Together this team helps to revitalize neighborhood and commercial areas within the City using Federal grant and City of Round Rock funds.

 Since its inception in 2012, Neighborhood Services has developed programs and services for active and engaged neighborhoods to revitalize themselves using community resources.
-These programs have been recognized with awards from national organizations such as Neighborhoods USA for their Best Neighborhood Programs award (2015) and the Texas Municipal League for City Spirit (2017).
+Some of our programs are listed below.
+Please visit the Neighborhood Services page for a full listing.

 - The Tool Lending Center is designed to be deployed for organized projects such as neighborhood cleanups or other beautification projects where volunteers (scouts, church groups, school groups, etc.) are organized and available.
 For neighborhood cleanups, tools will be available for residents of that neighborhood to checkout.

 - Round Rock UniverCity is a 10 week program to educate residents on the operations of the City.
-Each City department hosts a presentation, tour or break out session each week, and provide valuable information about day to day operations of the City and future projects.
 Residents will receive an in-depth, behind-the-scenes look into City operations within each of its departments.

 221 E. Main Street

 Round Rock,Texas 78664

 View the copy above full size here

 Download a PDF copy of the report here 2019_NEIGHBORHOOD_SRV_ANNUAL_REPORT_SINGLE